 From ostriches and flamingos to vultures and endangered white-naped cranes, more than 300 birds nest here.
 Feed vibrantly colored lorikeets and watch brown pelicans catch fish in their beaks.

 Intelligent and majestic marine mammals, the Zoo’s sea lions show off their grace and brains during demonstrations.
 Stop by the pool for this entertaining program – but be wary of the splash zone.
 These animals could be Olympic divers!

 Rhinos and hippos are tons of fun with a memory to match their size.
 Rub a real rhino horn or spot a not-so-skinny dipping hippopotamus.

-The African Savannah is home to some of the wildest beasts around.
-The Zoo’s Savannah features lions, zebras, ostriches, and giraffes.
+The African Savanna is home to some of the wildest beasts around.
+The Zoo’s Savanna features lions, zebras, ostriches, and giraffes.